 What is the first thing that comes to mind when you think back to your years at The Mount?

-My most vivid memories are of certain spaces in the school: the practice rooms under the Dining Room (which were always warm because of the hot water pipes!); the swings in the garden of Riseholme; the warren of tiny rooms backstage in the Hall stuffed with mysterious costumes; the Common Room next to the fifth form Horse Boxes where we consumed huge amounts of toast!
+My most vivid memories are of certain spaces in the school: the music practice rooms under the Dining Room; the swings in the garden; the warren of tiny rooms backstage in the Hall stuffed with mysterious costumes; the Common Room next to the fifth form Horse Boxes where we consumed huge amounts of toast!

 What is your fondest memory of The Mount?